DevWeb13/giulianoloic_14_28052022/README.md

 > Employee Management Application.

-Create a web application to create or delete an employee and be able to view the list of employees in a table that can sort the data.
+Web application to create or delete an employee and be able to view the list of employees in a table that can sort the data.

 ## Project Realized By Giuliano Loic